 Application Context Identifier – An Application Context Identifier is a unique URI that determines which resources are provided to an associated Broadcaster Application by the Receiver.
 Resources may be associated with multiple Application Context Identifiers but a Broadcaster Application is only associated with a single Application Context Identifier.
 Details of the Application Context Identifier syntax are specified in the HELD [3].

+Base URI – The Base URI specifies the initial portion of a URL used by the Broadcaster Application to access files within the Application Context Cache.
+The Base URL is prepended to the relative URI path of a file to obtain the full URL of the file within the Application Context Cache.
+The Base URI is uniquely generated by the Receiver based on the Application Context Identifier defined for the Broadcaster Application.

 Broadcaster Application – A Broadcaster Application is used herein to refer to the functionality embodied in a collection of files comprised of an HTML5 document, known as the Entry Page and other HTML5, CSS, JavaScript, image and multimedia resources referenced directly or indirectly by that document, all provided by a broadcaster in an ATSC 3.0 service.
 The Broadcaster Application refers to the client-side functionality of the broader Web Application that provides the interactive service.
 The distinction is made because the broadcaster only transmits the client-side documents and code.
 The server-side of this broader Web Application is implemented by an ATSC 3.0 receiver and has a standardized API for all applications.
 No server-side application code can be supplied by the broadcaster.
 The broadcaster may provide Web-based documents and code that work in conjunction with the Broadcaster Application over broadband making the Broadcaster Application a true Web Application.
-The collection of files making up the Broadcaster Application can be delivered over the web in a standard way or can be delivered over broadcast as individual files and/or packages via ROUTE protocol.
+The collection of files making up the Broadcaster Application can be delivered over the web in a standard way or can be delivered over broadcast as packages via the ROUTE protocol.

 Entry Page – The Entry Page is the initial HTML5 document referenced by application signaling that should be loaded first into the User Agent.
-It is part of or comprises the entire Launch Package.
+The Entry Page is one of the files in the Entry Package.

 Event Stream – TBD.

-Launch Package – The Launch Package contains one or more files that comprise the functionality of the Broadcaster Application.
-The Launch Package includes the Entry Page and perhaps additional supporting files include JavaScript, CSS, image files and other content.
-Note that if the Entry Page is delivered separately it may still be referred to as the Launch Package.ROUTE Cache – The ROUTE Cache is a conceptual storage area where information from the broadcast is collected for retrieval through the Receiver Web Server.
-This document refers to the ROUTE Cache as if it were implemented as actual storage though this is for convenience only.
-The actual implementation of the ROUTE Cache is beyond the scope of the present document.
+Entry Package – The Entry Package contains one or more files that comprise the functionality of the Broadcaster Application.
+The Entry Package includes the Entry Page and perhaps additional supporting files include JavaScript, CSS, image files and other content.

+Application Context Cache – The Application Context Cache is a conceptual storage area where information from the broadcast is collected for retrieval through the Receiver Web Server.
+This document refers to the Application Context Cache as if it were implemented as actual storage though this is for convenience only.
+An Application Context Cache corresponds to the Application Context Identifier associated with each Broadcaster Application.
+Files delivered over ROUTE contain attributes that determine which Application Context Cache they will be associated with.

-Receiver – TBD.
+Receiver – The Receiver described in this document refers to an entity that implements the functions of the Receiver Reference Model.

-Receiver Web Server – The Receiver Web Server is a conceptual component of a Receiver that provides a means for a User Agent to gain access to files delivered over ROUTE that conceptually reside in the ROUTE Cache.
+Receiver Web Server – The Receiver Web Server is a conceptual component of a Receiver that provides a means for a User Agent to gain access to files delivered over ROUTE that conceptually reside in the Application Context Cache.

 Receiver WebSocket Server – The Receiver WebSocket Server provides a means for a User Agent to gain access to information about the Receiver and control various features provided by the Receiver.